Barbering Apprenticeship Level 2

 Good course combinations

-- Level 2 Diploma for Hair Professionals (Hairdressing/Barbering)
+Diploma for Hair Professionals - Barbering Level 2

 Your next steps

-Job opportunities following completion of this qualification include Junior Barber, Barber, Colour Specialist, self-employment, or progression onto the Advanced Barbering Apprenticeship Level 3.
+Job opportunities following completion of this qualification include Junior Barber, Barber, Colour Specialist, self-employment, starting your own business or higher-level apprenticeships.